ilios/user-guide/programs/edit-program.md

 ## Update Leadership

-Please refer to the [Permissions Matrix](https://www.dropbox.com/s/431sdj2bfoi3v1f/Ilios%20New%20Default%20Permissions%20Matrix.pdf?dl=0) to review what rights within the Ilios system will be granted when users are added as Program Directors.
+Program directors can make changes to any course or session that takes place within the program to which they are being added as director.

 ![expand leadership](../images/programs/edit_program/expand_leadership.png)